nirajprasad12/ds5010-disease-detection/README.md

 Users who do not possess train and test data for either disease may use the main package functionality (```cancer.py, diabetes.py```) under ```/disease_detection```.
 For users who wish to train models using their own disease data, we have built a sub-package ```/manual_disease_detection``` that offers a variety of different features such as feature selection, data preprocessing and an option to train a Random Forest model using their data.

+The entire package is published on PyPi and can be easily installed from here: https://pypi.org/project/disease-detection/

 ### Organization of Package Code:
 ```
 /ds5010-disease-detection